 Parking at Bright Nights in Stanley Park

 Stanley Park has pay parking throughout the year.
 However, during Bright Nights all parking in the immediate area and specific overflow lots is usually free.
-In 2023 this includes parking at the Beaver Lake parking lot and lots along North Pipeline Road.
+In 2023 this included parking at the Beaver Lake parking lot and lots along North Pipeline Road.

 Note: Parking lots at the Vancouver Aquarium and in other areas still require payment.
 Also, immediate on-site parking is free only after 3:00 pm.